 - By supporting our local farmers in their business, you are also supporting the development of our local food system, enabling our region to increase agricultural sustainability.

 - Produce at the market is as fresh as can be, often times picked the day of the market.
 The fresher the produce, the higher the nutrient value of that produce.

-- You, the shopper, has the opportunity to talk with the person who grew, raised or made your food.
-Want to know how a farmers raises his chickens, you can ask him.
+- You, the shopper, have the opportunity to talk with the person who grew, raised or made your food.
+Want to know how a farmer raises his chickens, you can ask him.
 Were the berries treated with chemicals - just ask the gal that grew them.
 Any nuts in the cookies - ask.
 You get the idea.
 Farmers markets give you the opportunity to learn all about where your food came from.

 - Bring the kids - farmers markets offer a great educational opportunity to teach your kids where food comes from.
-Show them to appreciate that food is not something out of a can or a jar or the frozen food section of the supermarket.
+Show them to appreciate that food is not something out of a can, or a jar, or the frozen food section of the supermarket.
 A farmer raised his animals, grew the produce, milked the cow.
 A baker kneaded the bread, and so on.

 - Eat whole foods.
 Learn to cook with basic ingredients you find at the market to create wonderful dishes.
 The farmers market blog will give you great ideas of what to do with that vegetable you bought at the market, but never saw before in your life.

 - Farmers market are a community event.
 Stop by to shop with folks who have the same philosophy as you when it comes to food.